($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: Introduction

-Any partition which has no removable $\ell$-rim hooks is called an \textit{$\ell$-core}.
-Every partition $\lambda$ has a well defined $\ell$-core, which is obtained by removing $\ell$-rim hooks from the outer edge while at each step the removal of a hook is still a (non-skew) partition.
+Every partition has a well defined $\ell$-core, which is obtained by successively removing any possible $\ell$-rim hooks.
 The $\ell$-core is uniquely determined from the partition, independently of choice of the order in which one successively removes $\ell$-rim hooks.
 The number of $\ell$-rim hooks which must be removed from a partition $\lambda$ to obtain its core is called the \textit{weight} of $\lambda$.
-The set of all $\ell$-cores is denoted $\mathcal{C}_{\ell}$.
 See \cite{JK} for more details.

-Removable $\ell$-rim hooks which are flat (i.e. those whose boxes all sit in one row) will be called \textit{horizontal $\ell$-rim hooks}.
-These are also commonly called $\ell$-ribbons with spin 0.
-Removable $\ell$-rim hooks which are not flat will be called \textit{non-horizontal $\ell$-rim hooks}. \begin{definition} An \textit{$\ell$-partition} is an $\ell$-regular partition which \begin{itemize} \item Has no non-horizontal $\ell$-rim hooks. \item After removing any number of horizontal $\ell$-rim hooks, the remaining diagram has no non-horizontal $\ell$-rim hooks. \end{itemize} \end{definition} \begin{example} Any $\ell$-core is also an $\ell$-partition. \end{example} \begin{example} $(6,4)$ is a $3$-partition, as well as a $\ell$-partition for $\ell > 7$ but is not a $2, 4, 5, 6, 7$-partition.
-It is an $\ell$-core for $\ell > 7$.

-\end{example} \begin{example} $(5,4,1)$ is a 6-core, hence a 6-partition.
+Removable $\ell$-rim hooks whose boxes all sit in one row will be called \textit{horizontal $\ell$-rim hooks}.
+Equivalently, they are also commonly called $\ell$-rim hooks with leg length 0, or $\ell$-ribbons with spin 0.
+Removable $\ell$-rim hooks which are not horizontal will be called \textit{non-horizontal $\ell$-rim hooks}. \begin{definition} An \textit{$\ell$-partition} is a partition $\lambda$ such that: \begin{itemize} \item $\lambda$ has no non-horizontal $\ell$-rim hooks; \item when any number of horizontal $\ell$-rim hooks are removed from $\lambda$, the remaining diagram has no non-horizontal $\ell$-rim hooks. \end{itemize} \end{definition} We remark that an $\ell$-partition is necessarily $\ell$-regular. \begin{example} Any $\ell$-core is also an $\ell$-partition. \end{example} \begin{example} $(5,4,1)$ is a 6-core, hence a 6-partition.
 It is a 2-partition, but not a 2-core.
-It is not a 3,4,5,7-partition.
+It is not a 3-, 4-, 5- or 7-partition.
 It is an $\ell$-core for $\ell > 7$.

+\end{example} To understand the representation-theoretic significance of $\ell$-partitions, it is necessary to introduce the Hecke algebra of the symmetric group.